-The sonar equipment on the Italian vessels was operated (maybe only initially) by German sailors, and one of the first Italian units to be outfitted with the German equipment was the destroyer Alvise da Mosto, sunk in a surface engagement with Force K from Malta on 1 December 1941, off Tripoli (see this older entry).
+The sonar equipment on the Italian vessels was operated initially by German sailors, while Italian naval personnel was attending the Kriegsmarine anti-submarine school at Gotenhafen.
+One of the first Italian units to be outfitted with the German equipment was the older destroyer Alvise da Mosto.
+She was sunk in a surface engagement with the Royal Navy’s Force K from Malta on 1 December 1941, off Tripoli (see this older entry).
 It had only been outfitted at the Italian navy shipyard in Fiume two weeks beforehand, it appears.

-A report by the two surviving German sailors found its way into the files of the German naval command, and is preserved at NARA.
-Both of these men were re-assigned to other Italian escort vessels and helped sink HM Submarine Tempest on 13 February 1942 (this article describes the incident), Ordinary Seaman Maidenoff being credited with re-establishing her location when she was submerged.
+A report by the two surviving German sonar operators found its way into the files of the German naval command, and is preserved at NARA.
+Both of these men were re-assigned to other Italian escort vessels and when on the Spica-class torpedo boat helped sink HM Submarine Tempest on 13 February 1942 (this article describes the incident).
+In this attack, Ordinary Seaman Maidenoff being credited with re-establishing her location when she was submerged.

 The report must be from after March 1942, since it refers to the death of Commander del Anno who was lost when his destroyer went down in a gale at the 2nd battle of Sirte.
 While probably not a completely accurate report, it is an interesting eye-witness statement.
 Below is a translation of the report.